-Here’ s how to get a 5-10 Zip Card, which means children over five can travel for free in London
+Here’ s how to get a Zip card, which means kids over five can travel for free in London

-Want to know how children can travel for free in London?
-Easy – apply for a 5-10 Zip Oyster card.
+Want to know how kids over five can travel for free in London?
+Easy – apply for a Zip Oyster card.
 Here’s how.

 It seems like yesterday that I was writing a post on how to get a baby on board badge, and giving advice on how to use London’s public transport with a pram. now the babies are all grown up *sob*.
 Well, not quite…